-Instant Pot Date Night Low-Carb Creamy Roasted Red Bell Pepper Chicken features juicy dark meat in a rich creamy sauce.
+Instant Pot Date Night Low Carb Chicken with Roasted Red Pepper Cream Sauce features juicy dark meat in a rich creamy sauce; serve it over cauliflower rice or zucchini noodles to make it a full meal!

 Don’t save all your date nights at home for Valentine’s Day or a special occasion!
 Meals like this that are easy enough for weeknight cooking, but delicious enough to impress are the perfect way to surprise your sweetheart.